PotHix/pothix.github.com/content/post/2019-year-in-review.md

 ```
 I really like my full-time job (more than ever!) but I like to do different
 projects without constraints, it can be this freelance job or other activities
-that also bring me joy.
+that also brings me joy.
 ```

 I have a metric for the **time I spent doing/planning my talks** this year: